McNerdius/doom/BigMacDeck/readme.md

 ------
 One monster is cursed.
 Killing it resurrects nearby monsters.

-Notes: Much worse than similar duplication effects.
+Notes: Much worse than similar duplication effects, and "one monster" is a starting point - with this in the deck it could be applied randomly in other circumstances.

 Mirror Curse:
 ------